ftm1337/docs/docs/eTHENA/Benefits/THE.md

 ---

-# Benefits to RETRO holders
+# Benefits to THE holders
-RETRO Lockers get access to instant liquidity for their locked positions.
-This in turn makes it more attractive to lock RETRO in the first place as the presence of a dedicated exit liquidity for veNFTs instills more confidence into to minds of investors.
+THE Lockers get access to instant liquidity for their locked positions.
+This in turn makes it more attractive to lock THE in the first place as the presence of a dedicated exit liquidity for veNFTs instills more confidence into to minds of investors.

-It also opens the door for new investors to take Retro for a trial run with our yield optimizing protocol.
+It also opens the door for new investors to take Thena for a trial run with our yield optimizing protocol.

-Such users graduate to lock RETRO into veRETRO via minting elRETRO with their RETRO!
+Such users graduate to lock THE into veTHE via minting eTHENA with their THE!